Indulge in the southern classic dessert of old fashioned homemade banana pudding. This traditional recipe is a fan-favorite treat!

 “Comparison is the thief of joy.”
 I’ve said it probably a thousand times – maybe even a hundred thousand.
 “Comparison: it IS the thief of joy.”

-Ever since I read these words from Theodore Roosevelt years ago, I’ve tried my best to keep them close at hand and at the forefront of my mind.
-We’re headed down the path of life and we divert our attention to someone else and immediately, we’re crippled.
-We see someone else better at it than we are.
-What is it?
-Well, it could be anything.
-Maybe they have a higher paying job, a bigger house, more expensive car, maybe they’re better at something than we are.
+Ever since I read these words from Theodore Roosevelt years ago, I’ve tried my best to keep them at the forefront of my mind.
+It’s like we head down the path of life, and we divert our attention to someone else.
+Immediately, we’re crippled.
+Maybe they have a higher-paying job, a bigger house, a more expensive car, maybe they’re better at something than we are.
 The list goes on.
-We’re just bebopping along, perfectly content, until we’re distracted.
-Then it all goes downhill.

 “Why,” I inquired.